alexchoi330/Bank-Stock-Account/README.md

-# My Personal Project

-## _Alex Choi_
+## Bank and Stock Account Application

 ### -A **bulleted** list-
 - What will the application do?

-    This application will gather information about your current bank account status such as savings, debt, equity, and loans, and it will display it.
-It will focus more towards equity or the application may only contain equity. *Equity manager/management* is the aim for this application.
-It is basically an investment manager that keeps a track of your investments in stocks and displays your portfolio.
+    This application will contain your current bank account informations where you can withdraw and deposit money, and have different account types such as savings, debt, equity, and loans.
+    *Equity manager/management* is the aim for this application. this application also allows you to view current stocks on the stock market and buy or sell from the user's portfolio.

 - Who will use it?

-    Anyone who is willing to or has already invested in stocks will benefit from using this application as it'll display an organized visual representation of your equities, such as what stocks you currently own, how many, how much, and much more.
+    Customers who need a bank account that can be used to trade stocks and wanting good interest returns on savings account.
+Also any customer who wishes to just have a bank account to deposit their hard earned money.

 - Why is this project of interest to you?